SciML/DiffEqDocs.jl/docs/src/examples/beeler_reuter.md

 ## Background

-[SciML](https://github.com/SciML) is a suite of optimized Julia libraries to solve ordinary differential equations (ODE). *SciML* provides a large number of explicit and implicit solvers suited for different types of ODE problems.
+[SciML](https://github.com/SciML) is a suite of optimized Julia libraries to solve ordinary differential equations (ODE). *SciML* provides many explicit and implicit solvers suited for different types of ODE problems.
 It is possible to reduce a system of partial differential equations into an ODE problem by employing the [method of lines (MOL)](https://en.wikipedia.org/wiki/Method_of_lines).
 The essence of MOL is to discretize the spatial derivatives (by finite difference, finite volume or finite element methods) into algebraic equations and to keep the time derivatives as is.
 The resulting differential equations are left with only one independent variable (time) and can be solved with an ODE solver.
 [Solving Systems of Stochastic PDEs and using GPUs in Julia](http://www.stochasticlifestyle.com/solving-systems-stochastic-pdes-using-gpus-julia/) is a brief introduction to MOL and using GPUs to accelerate PDE solving in *JuliaDiffEq*.
 Here we expand on this introduction by developing an implicit/explicit (IMEX) solver for a 2D cardiac electrophysiology model and show how to use [CUDA](https://github.com/JuliaGPU/CUDA.jl) libraries to run the explicit part of the model on a GPU.

-Note that this tutorial does not use the [higher order IMEX methods built into DifferentialEquations.jl](https://docs.sciml.ai/latest/solvers/split_ode_solve/#Implicit-Explicit-(IMEX)-ODE-1) but instead shows how to hand-split an equation when the explicit portion has an analytical solution (or approxiate), which is common in many scenarios.
+Note that this tutorial does not use the [higher order IMEX methods built into DifferentialEquations.jl](https://docs.sciml.ai/latest/solvers/split_ode_solve/#Implicit-Explicit-(IMEX)-ODE-1), but instead shows how to hand-split an equation when the explicit portion has an analytical solution (or approximate), which is common in many scenarios.

 There are hundreds of ionic models that describe cardiac electrical activity in various degrees of detail.
 Most are based on the classic [Hodgkin-Huxley model](https://en.wikipedia.org/wiki/Hodgkin%E2%80%93Huxley_model) and define the time-evolution of different state variables in the form of nonlinear first-order ODEs.
 The state vector for these models includes the transmembrane potential, gating variables, and ionic concentrations.
-The coupling between cells is through the transmembrame potential only and is described as a reaction-diffusion equation, which is a parabolic PDE,
+The coupling between cells is through the transmembrane potential only and is described as a reaction-diffusion equation, which is a parabolic PDE,

 $$\partial V / \partial t = \nabla (D  \nabla V) - \frac {I_\text{ion}} {C_m},$$

-where $V$ is the transmembrane potential, $D$ is a diffusion tensor, $I_\text{ion}$ is the sum of the transmembrane currents and is calculated from the ODEs, and $C_m$ is the membrane capacitance and is usually assumed to be constant.
-Here we model a uniform and isotropic medium.
+where $V$ is the transmembrane potential, $D$ is a diffusion tensor, $I_\text{ion}$ is the sum of the transmembrane currents and is calculated from the ODEs, and $C_m$ is the membrane capacitance, usually assumed to be constant.
+Here, we model a uniform and isotropic medium.
 Therefore, the model can be simplified to,

 $$\partial V / \partial t = D \Delta{V} - \frac {I_\text{ion}} {C_m},$$

 where $D$ is now a scalar.
 By nature, these models have to deal with different time scales and are therefore classified as *stiff*.
-Commonly, they are solved using the explicit Euler method, usually with a closed form for the integration of the gating variables (the Rush-Larsen method, see below).
+Commonly, they are solved using the explicit Euler method, typically with a closed form for the integration of the gating variables (the Rush-Larsen method, see below).
 We can also solve these problems using implicit or semi-implicit PDE solvers (e.g., the [Crank-Nicholson method](https://en.wikipedia.org/wiki/Crank%E2%80%93Nicolson_method) combined with an iterative solver).
-Higher order explicit methods such as Runge-Kutta and linear multi-step methods cannot overcome the stiffness and are not particularly helpful.
+Higher order explicit methods such as Runge-Kutta and linear multistep methods cannot overcome the stiffness and are not particularly helpful.

 In this tutorial, we first develop a CPU-only IMEX solver and then show how to move the explicit part to a GPU.